Automattic/vip-workflow-plugin/README.md

 VIP Workflow adds a "Editorial Metadata" section to the post sidebar, which allows for additional data to be included with the post such as "Needs Legal Review".
 This can be managed under the plugin's settings, to get a visual for all of the configured editorial metadata fields.

-## Limitations

-### Editorial Metadata

-If a post is created as a type that supports Editorial Metadata, that metadata will remain even if the post type is modified not to support Editorial Metadata.
-In other words, once a post is created with Editorial Metadata fields, those fields will remain regardless of configuration changes.

 ## Code Filters

 ### `vw_notification_ignored_statuses`